fiqus/coobs/README.md

         ALTER ROLE fiqus SET timezone TO 'UTC';
         GRANT ALL PRIVILEGES ON DATABASE coobs TO fiqus;

-5. Run database migrations
+5. Copy the settings template and complete the variables

+        cp coobs/settings.template.py coobs/settings.py

+6. Generate Django secret key and assign it to the setting's variable SECRET_KEY

+        python manage.py generate_secret_key

+7. Go back to the project root and run database migrations

         python manage.py migrate

-6. Create a superuser
+8. Create a superuser

         python manage.py createsuperuser

-7. Run the server
+9. Run the server

         python manage.py runserver

-8. API now should be accessible in:
+10. API now should be accessible in:

         http://localhost:8000/api/

 ## Running Frontend

-1. Go to '/coobs/frontend/' and run:
+1. Go to `/coobs/frontend/` and run:

         npm install

-2. Go to '/coobs/frontend/landing' and run:
+2. Go to `/coobs/frontend/landing` and run:

         npm install

-3. Install eslint extension for vscode and configure settings file

-4. Go to '/coobs/frontend/' and run:
+3. Go to `/coobs/frontend/` and run:

+        npm run build
         npm run dev

-5. App core and landing page should be accesible on:
+4. App core and landing page should be accesible on:

         http://localhost:8080/app
         http://localhost:8080/landing